 Director of Ally since July 2015.
 Ms. Breakiron-Evans served as Chief Financial Officer of Towers Perrin from January 2007 to April 2008.
 Prior to that, she served as Vice President and General Auditor of CIGNA Corporation, as Executive Vice President and Chief Financial Officer of Inovant, LLC, and in several positions at Transamerica Corporation.
 Ms. Breakiron-Evans began her career as a financial auditor, ultimately serving as an audit partner with Arthur Andersen & Co.
 She currently serves on the public-company boards of Cognizant Technology Solutions Corp. and Cubic Corporation.
 Ms. Breakiron-Evans previously served on the board of directors of the Federal Home Loan Bank of Pittsburgh, a government-sponsored enterprise, and ING Direct, an internet bank.
-She also served on the board of directors of Heartland Payment Systems, Inc., a provider of payment processing services, from 2012 to 2016. where she chaired the audit committee.
-She received a bachelor's degree in business administration from Stetson University, a master's degree in business administration from Harvard Business School, and a master's degree in liberal arts from Stanford University.
+She also served on the board of directors of Heartland Payment Systems, Inc., a provider of payment processing services, from 2012 to 2016, where she chaired the audit committee.
+She received a bachelor's degree in business administration from Stetson University, a master's degree in business administration from Stetson University.
 She is also a Certified Public Accountant in the State of Florida.